July 7, 2019

 One especially popular area for those seeking peace and quiet is the loon sanctuary at the northern end of the lake.
 Maintained by the Loon Preservation Committee of Moultonborough, the area is roped off, but boaters and paddlers can still get close enough to see these iconic birds and hear their haunting calls.
 Once you enter the sanctuary, it’s like being on a completely different waterbody.

 Another special place for Winnisquam boaters is the “sandbar,” located just above the Winnisquam Bridge (a.k.a., the “Mosquito Bridge”) that separates the northern section of the lake from the smaller southern basin.
 Ryan Crawford, whose family has owned Winnisquam Marine for generations, says the shallow bar just offshore has attracted social boaters for as long as he can remember.
 “My mom says that when she was young, the sandbar extended to the mainland,” he recalls.
 “But the isthmus slowly eroded over the years.”

 Now it’s a sandy patch, approximately one-quarter-mile long, where boaters of all kinds congregate on sunny days.
 Depending on the time of day and the season, folks may be taking part in genial gossip, water volleyball, an impromptu community meal or weekend partying.

 “On the July Fourth weekend it’s hard to even get a boat in there,” laughs Crawford.
 “I’ve seen 60, maybe 75, boats out there.”

-As important as boating is, many people are drawn to Winnisquam simply to fish.
-Rainbow trout, salmon, large and smallmouth bass, pickerel and yellow perch are all found in the lake’s waters.
+As important as boating is, many people are drawn to Winnisquam by its fishing.
+Rainbow trout, salmon, large and smallmouth bass, pickerel, and yellow perch are all found in the lake’s waters.

 Given Winnisquam’s many appeals, it’s easy to see why folks stick around.